techie-joe/sites/README.md

 ### How to use

 Open your site's repository.
 At the root directory of your site, edit the `_config.yml` file and set `remote_theme: techie-joe/sites`.
 Remove existing values of `theme` too.
 Then activate **GitHub Pages**.
-For detailed instruction, see "[Techie Joe's GitHub Pages Walkthrough](https://techie-joe.github.io/library/github-pages/)".
+For detailed instruction, see [Techie Joe's GitHub Pages Walkthrough](https://techie-joe.github.io/library/github-pages/).

 ### License